Connect a Build Tool to Artifactory with JFrog CLI

 jf rt build-add-git <build-name> <build-number>

-# Publish the enriched build-info to Artifactory
+3. Publish the build-info to Artifactory:

 jf rt build-publish <build-name> <build-number>